oekoinstitut/kostenrechner/README.md

 You might need to install npm and gulp with

-`sudo apt-get install npm && apt-get install gulp`
+`sudo apt-get install npm && apt-get install gulp` or `brew install npm && brew install gulp` on MacOS

 Launch the app with